pencer-io/pencer-io.github.io/_posts/2021-04-14-ctf-thm-wreath.md

 ![wreath-foxy](/assets/images/2021-03-25-16-58-26.png)

-## Pivoting - SSH Tunnelling/Port Forwarding
+## Pivoting - SSH Tunnelling

 We'll also be making use of tunneling later.
-A reminder of how to do this with ssh is as follows:
+A reminder of how to do this with SSH is as follows:

 Forward tunneling uses the -L flag, mostly used to tunnel a single port from local to remote machine.
 The example given is: